rolandjansky/athena/Reconstruction/Jet/BoostedJetTaggers/README_SFprovider.md

 ===================

 Tagging efficiency SF is decorated to the jet.
-Currently, development is ongoing only for DNN top tagger.
+[Note] Currently, development is ongoing only for DNN top tagger.

 Step 1: Decprate the truth labeling